AbelMSG89/json-synchronized/README.md

 ### Usage

-1. **Open JSON Synchronizer** on a folder containing JSON files with language codes (e.g., `en.json`, `es.json`, `fr.json`)
+1. **Open JSON Synchronized** on a folder containing JSON files with language codes (e.g., `en.json`, `es.json`, `fr.json`)
 2. **Enter text** in any field that contains content
 3. **Click the translation button** (🌐) that appears when hovering over cells